If At First You Don't Succeed

 That weekend, Remus came in like always, as he'd said.
 And Sirius was right.
 It wasn't any easier for him.

 Remus thrashed and groaned and screamed, despite the fact that it was the morning after the full moon.
-It was always like this, always the same rush of pain that tortured him even after that horrid, heavenly body in the sky sunk below the horizon for her daytime nap.
+It was always like this, always the same rush of pain that tortured him even after that horrid, heavenly body in the sky sank below the horizon for her daytime nap.

 Sirius didn't say anything or move.